eshafeeqe/my-site/content/posts/ddp_singlenode_gradients.md

 ### Why This Matters

+Let's make this concrete with a real example: a model with 300 million parameters (like many modern NLP models).

+**Gradient size**: 300M parameters × 4 bytes = 1.2 GB

+**Naive approach (single reducer):**
+- With 4 GPUs: master GPU transfers 7.2 GB per iteration
+- At 10 GB/s bandwidth: ~720ms overhead per iteration
+- With 10 GPUs: master transfers 21.6 GB, ~2.16 seconds overhead

+**Ring all-reduce:**
+- With 4 GPUs: each GPU transfers 1.8 GB
+- At 10 GB/s bandwidth: ~180ms overhead per iteration
+- With 10 GPUs: each GPU transfers 2.16 GB, ~216ms overhead

+The difference becomes dramatic at scale: **constant overhead vs. linearly growing overhead**.

 This **Reduce-Scatter + All-Gather** approach is elegant because:

+1. **Bandwidth-optimal**: Theoretically the best possible algorithm when bandwidth is the limiting factor
-1. **No single bottleneck**: Every GPU participates equally in both computation and communication
+2. **No single bottleneck**: Every GPU participates equally in both computation and communication
-2. **Bandwidth efficient**: For N GPUs and a gradient vector of size M, only `2(N-1)/N × M` data needs to be transferred per GPU (compared to `2M` for naive broadcast)
+3. **Scales gracefully**: Communication cost stays constant regardless of GPU count
-3. **Overlapping with computation**: In practice, DDP doesn't wait for all layers to finish—it starts the all-reduce for earlier layers while later layers are still computing gradients (known as gradient bucketing)
+4. **Overlapping with computation**: PyTorch's DDP doesn't wait for all layers to finish—it starts the all-reduce for earlier layers while later layers are still computing gradients (known as gradient bucketing).
+This can hide 50-100ms+ of communication time.

+#### Gradient Bucketing: Hiding Communication Cost

+During backpropagation, gradients become available layer by layer, starting from the output layer.
+PyTorch's DDP exploits this timing by:

+1. Grouping parameters into "buckets" (typically ~25MB each)
+2. Starting all-reduce on a bucket as soon as its gradients are ready
+3. Continuing backpropagation on earlier layers while later buckets are synchronizing

+**The result?** While the network is still computing gradients for early layers, the all-reduce for later layers has already completed.
+This overlap can hide 50-150ms of communication time.

+In our 300M parameter example:
+- Theoretical communication time: ~180ms
+- Actual overhead with bucketing: ~80-130ms
+- Time saved: 50-100ms per iteration

+This is why measured communication overhead is often lower than pure bandwidth calculations predict—computation and communication happen simultaneously rather than sequentially.

 This is the "magic" that happens during `loss.backward()` when using DistributedDataParallel.
 The training loop looks identical to single-GPU training, but under the hood, this sophisticated communication pattern ensures all GPUs stay synchronised.